1v4n4/1v4n4/README.md

  # Hello Visitor 🤘

- 🌱 I'm currently an Outreachy intern, working on project Programs & Events Dashboard, and looking for a long-term full-stack (RoR/React-Redux) position.
+ 🌱 I'm currently an Outreachy intern, working on project Programs & Events Dashboard.

+ :mega: Looking for a long-term full-stack (RoR/React-Redux) position.

  💬 Ask me about - Whatever.
 If I don't know, I would love to learn!